 Staying in the Garden District?
 You can ride the streetcar to the festive French Quarter or take it further Uptown.
 If you're staying in the French Quarter or the CBD, head over to the intersection of St. Charles Avenue and Common Street and ride the train Uptown to explore the award winning restaurants and plentiful shops that both locals and visitors love.

-The Riverfront line is a great way to get to the French Market from the Ernest M. Morial Convention Center and points in between including the Aquarium of the America of the Americas and the shops at Riverwalk.
+The Riverfront line is a great way to get to the French Market from the Ernest M. Morial Convention Center and points in between including the Aquarium of the Americas and the Outlet Collection at Riverwalk.

 For anyone coming to town via Amtrak or Greyhound, you'll love the convenience of the Loyola Avenue line.
 It travels from the Union Passenger Terminal through the Central Business District and along Canal Street.
 It's an easy way to get to the hotels or if you're in town for a Saints' game, it's a great way to get from your hotel to the Superdome.